Janhvi Kapoor: Career setbacks (2023–present)

 Kapoor starred opposite Varun Dhawan in Nitesh Tiwari's Bawaal (2023), a romantic drama about a feuding couple who learn about World War II as they travel across Europe.
 It was released digitally on Amazon Prime Video.
 The film received backlash for Holocaust trivialization.
 Writing for The New York Times, Beatrice Loayza criticised the lack of chemistry between the lead pair and dismissed Kapoor as "devoid of charisma".
 Leaf Arbuthnot of The Guardian also panned the film and their chemistry but was appreciative of her "still, mature performance".

 In 2024, Kapoor had three film releases.
-She reunited with Rajkummar Rao for the sports drama Mr. & Mrs. Mahi, about a man who vicariously fulfils his dreams of becoming a professional cricketer through his wife.
+She reunited with Rajkummar Rao for Dharma Productions' sports drama Mr. & Mrs. Mahi, about a man who vicariously fulfils his dreams of becoming a professional cricketer through his wife.
 Whilst filming cricketing sequences, Kapoor twice dislocated her shoulder.
-Shilajit Mishra of The Hindu thought that she had yet to achieve "requisite ease in performance" despite appearing in nine films.
-She followed this with the portrayal of a young Indian Foreign Service officer accused of dissent against the government in the political thriller Ulajh.
-Kapoor admitted to feeling "obsessive" about the film due to her substantial involvement in the creative process.
-In a mixed review of the film, The Quints Pratikshya Mishra was appreciative of Kapoor's handling of "emotionally demanding scenes".
+Shilajit Mishra of The Hindu felt that the actress had yet to achieve "requisite ease in performance" despite this being her ninth film.
+She then featured as a young Indian Foreign Service officer accused of dissent against the government in the political thriller Ulajh.
+Kapoor said that she felt much more involved in the film's creative process compared to her previous projects.
+In a mixed review of the film, The Quints Pratikshya Mishra was appreciative of her handling of "emotionally demanding scenes".
 Similar to her previous theatrical releases, both Mr. & Mrs. Mahi and Ulajh were commercially unsuccessful.